ajeeshpu/addons-kitchensink/README.md

 Steroids Add-ons is only available to subscribers.
 You can get a subscription on the [AppGyver website](http://www.appgyver.com/steroids/addons/).

-Once you've got an active Add-ons subscription, you can download the `steroids-addons.js` file from the [AppGyver Cloud](http://addons.appgyver.com).
+Once you've got an active Add-ons subscription, you can go to the [AppGyver Add-ons page](http://addons.appgyver.com) for instructionson how to install the Steroids Add-ons JavaScript file via Bower.
 You can also find links to the Steroids Add-ons Guides and API docs there.

-(Run `$ steroids deploy` in a Steroids project folder to deploy an application to the cloud if you haven't done this before.)
+Once you've installed the Add-ons JavaScript file, run `$ steroids update` to install all other required Bower components.

 ## Running